sore0159/data_analysis/apps/present/FILES/content.md

 * Population of nearest major US city

 ???

-This was just a quick grab for some measurable and possibly related numbers so I could start building the analysis apparatus around _something_.
-I had initially hoped to do some more interesting content analysis (wordnet), but quickly decided that would be a lot of work on something that would be off goal.
-Like, I implimented a search of great-circle distances to top US cities and in the end don't think it added much "data analysis".
+I quickly assembled a set of measurable and possibly related numbers so I could start building the analysis apparatus around _something_.

-I would stick with these properties, (with some logarithmic adjustments down the road) adding "Age of posting account at time of post" near the end.

-Choosing/examining goodness of data: see next slide
+For the dependent variable, I decided on the number of followers a user had at the time of posting.
+As a quality of the post, this can be thought of as trying to predict how many eyes are going to see a post by relating other qualities of the post.

+The dependent variables were the amount of previous posts by the author, the number of words used in the post, the number of links used, and two qualities based on the geographical coordinates of the post.

+From a list of the top 100 major US cities I calculated the closest city to the post, then recorded the distance to and the population of that city.

 ---
 Initial scatterplots highlighting problems